-Excimer lasers have revolutionized the field of laser eye surgery and over the decades have greatly increased the safety, efficacy and predictability of corneal refractive surgery.
+Excimer lasers have revolutionized the field of laser eye surgery.
+And over the decades, advances in excimer laser technology have increased the safety, efficacy and predictability of corneal refractive surgery.

-Excimer lasers have the ability to remove, or "ablate," microscopic amounts of tissue from the cornea's underlying stromal layer with a very high degree of accuracy and without damaging the surrounding corneal tissue.
+Excimer lasers have the ability to remove, or "ablate," microscopic amounts of tissue from the cornea with a very high degree of accuracy and without damaging the surrounding corneal tissue.

 Most experts agree that your surgeon's skill and experience, and an accurate evaluation of whether you're a suitable LASIK candidate, are far more critical factors affecting final LASIK outcomes than subtle differences between excimer lasers.